-Introducing the Zenmuse H20 Series, DJI’s First Hybrid Sensor Payloads designed to integrate seamlessly with the Matrice 300 RTK.
-These multi-sensor payloads bring a whole new meaning to mission efficiency.
-The unique intelligence and integrated design provide unprecedented aerial imaging capabilities for a range of commercial drone applications.
+Introducing the Zenmuse H20 Series, DJI’s range of hybrid sensors, designed to integrate seamlessly with the Matrice 300 RTK.
+These multi-sensor payloads bring a whole new meaning to mission versatility, combining the power of visual, thermal and night vision sensors to equip you for any mission.

 Angular Vibration Range ±0.01° Mount Detachable Controllable Range Pitch: -120° to +30°

 Focus: 1 m to ∞ (wide), 8 m to ∞ (telephoto)